Maxway CRT: Improving the Robustness of the Model-X Inference: Real Examples

-As the genetic profiles and associations could be highly heterogeneous across different ethnicity groups and such studies are relatively in-short for minority groups in existing literature, we focus our analysis on the African cohort.
-We extract the number of rs17238484-G, denoted as $\widetilde X$, as well as $p=355$ adjustment features $Z$ including age, gender and $353$ genetic variants associated with DM or its related phenotypes including high LDL, high–density lipoprotein (HDL) and BMI.
-Since the number of subjects carrying no rs17238484-G is considerably lower than those with one or two alleles, we define the treatment as $X=I(\widetilde X=2)$ to guarantee enough effective sample sizes.
-Response $Y$ is chosen as the status of DM diagnosed by doctors as medical conditions.
-We randomly split the data into a testing set with $180$ cases out of $n=1641$ subjects, and an unlabeled set with $N=1704$ samples for X-modeling.
-There are $621$ subjects with $X=1$ in the unlabeled set so the effective sample size for X-modeling is actually larger than that for estimating $Y\mid Z$.
-We include the Maxway (Maxway$_{\rm in}$) CRT, the model-X CRT, and the model-X CPT to test for $X\indp Y\mid Z$.
-For implementation, we fit logistic lasso to estimate both $X\mid Z$ and $Y\mid Z$ in all approaches, and low-dimensional logistic regression to learn the Maxway distribution as described in Maxway Example \ref{example:2}.
-For the importance measure, we again use the d$_0$ and d$_{\mathrm{I}}$ test statistics.
-For all approaches, we resample $\x$ for $M=1000$ times to estimate the $p$-values.
+We include the TL Maxway CRT (i.e., Algorithm \ref{alg:outsample:cart:TL}), the model-X CRT, and the model-X CPT to test $X\indp Y\mid Z$ on AFR.
+For implementation, we fit logistic lasso to estimate both $X\mid Z$ and $Y\mid Z$ in all approaches, and low-dimensional logistic regression to learn the Maxway distribution as described in Implementation example \ref{example:2}.
+For the importance measure, we use the d$_0$ test statistic.
+For all approaches, we resample $\x$ for $M=2000$ times to estimate the $p$-values.